Mathesis-Software/Knots/README.md

 Originally written in 199x.
 One of my first programming projects.

-Partially refurbished in July-September 2021.
+Refurbished in July-September 2021.
 Special thanks to [@temper8]( https://github.com/temper8 ) for OpenGL smoothing solution.

 Written in C++/Qt6, tested on Linux (Ubuntu 20.04) + Qt 6.1.3, and MacOSX (Monterey 12.0 beta, Intel) + Qt 6.1.3.